 The library is not responsible for any personal information (e.g. credit card) that is compromised or for any damage caused to your hardware or software due to electric surges, security issues, or consequences caused by viruses or hacking.

 The library’s wireless connection is not secure.
 Any information being sent or received could be intercepted by another user.
-We caution you not to transmit credit card information, passwords or any other sensitive personal information while using any wireless “hot spot.”
+We caution you not to transmit credit card information, passwords, or any other sensitive personal information while using any wireless “hot spot.”
 We suggest all wireless access users have up-to-date virus protection on their computers, tablets, or other wireless devices.
 Wi-Fi is turned off in the evenings when the library closes.

 To reserve our meeting room please fill out an application for approval by the Library Director.
 Applications must be fully completed, signed by the applicant, and should be submitted at least two weeks in advance of the requested date.
 The facility may not be used for sales or purely social purposes nor for the benefit of private individuals or commercial concerns.
 Furthermore, the Board has determined that the meeting room may not be used by tutors except when administering a test or showing a curriculum related movie.